dmagliola/mytracks_kml_merger/README.md

 ## On the phone

 - Go to Google Drive, select the file, and then "Copy to" (not "Download").
 I don't know why...

+## Manipulating the individual tracks to merge

+All of these are commands are run with `ruby merge.rb command [options]`, act on one single file specified with the `-f` parameter, and generate an `output.kml` in the root directory with the results.

+- Slice a file: Reduce the route in a file to only points that fall between the two specified timestamps
+    - `ruby merge.rb slice -f "mytracks/Route from 2020-07-23 11_39.kml" --from "2020-07-23 13:14:47" --to "2020-07-23 14:00:10"`

 ## Utilities

 - [Online KML Viewer](http://kmlviewer.nsspot.net/): Useful to just see a route